solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.networking.v1.applied_policies.md

 <a name="networking.mesh.gloo.solo.io.AppliedTrafficPolicy"></a>

 ### AppliedTrafficPolicy
-Describes a [TrafficPolicy]({{< versioned_link_path fromRoot="/reference/api/github.com.solo-io.gloo-mesh.api.networking.v1.traffic_policy" >}}) that applies to the Destination.
+Describes a [TrafficPolicy]({{< versioned_link_path fromRoot="/reference/api/github.com.solo-io.gloo-mesh.api.networking.v1.traffic_policy" >}}) that applies to the resource.
 If an existing TrafficPolicy becomes invalid, the last valid applied TrafficPolicy will be used.

 | Field | Type | Label | Description |